aiokitchen/aiomisc/docs/source/tutorial.rst

 ========

-``aiomisc`` - is a one library collection of utilities that helps you write asynchronous services.
+``aiomisc`` is a Python library that provides a set of utilities for building asynchronous services.
+It allows you to split your program into smaller, independent services that can run concurrently, improving the overall performance and scalability of your application.

 The main approach in this library is to split your program into independent services that can work concurrently in asynchronous mode.
 The library also